LOVE, MARRIAGE, AND FAMILY

 Marriage is the institution of our Creator and blessed in the ceremony of our Churches to realize in man God's design for love.
 Marriage recognizes the interpersonal relationship of man and woman, in which the well-being and self-realization of each partner become a priority for the other.
 Marriage provides a framework for the mutual love and self-giving of man and woman to each other in human sexuality, and in so doing, provides for continuity of the human family.
 Religions have always protected the sanctity of marriage and the family.

+Marriage provides a solid foundation for romantic love.
 The union of a man and a woman is natural.
 The natural language -indeed, the very biology- of the human body is such that the man gives to the woman and the woman receives the man.
 The love and friendship between a man and a woman grow into a desire for marriage.
-The sacrament of marriage gives the couple the grace to grow into a union of heart and soul, to provide stability for themselves and their children.
+Marriage gives the couple the grace to grow into a union of heart and soul, to provide stability for themselves and their children.
 Children are the fruit and bond of a marriage.

-Jesus stresses the importance of the marriage bond in his Ministry [Matthew 19:6, 8].
-The importance of marriage is substantiated by the presence of Christ at the wedding feast of Cana, where he began his public ministry at the request of his mother Mary by performing his first miracle [John 2].
+Jesus stresses the importance of the marriage bond in his Ministry (Matthew 19:6, 8).
+The importance of marriage is substantiated by the presence of Christ at the wedding feast of Cana, where he began his public ministry at the request of his mother Mary by performing his first miracle (John 2).
 It is the Apostle Paul who identifies the marriage of man and woman with the unity of Christ and his Church.

 But from the beginning of creation, `God made them male and female.'